hchiam/learning-python/README.md

 - `alias py='python3.12'` in .bash_profile (`alias bas='source ~/.bash_profile'`) so `py --version` outputs something like `Python 3.12.2`

 `python3 -m http.server 8000` to quickly set up a basic local server that serves index.html at http://localhost:8000/
+- or `python -m SimpleHTTPServer 8000` for older python versions

 ## Other Repos